2.0 (film): Box office

 At the American box office, the film surpassed the lifetime business of Rajinikanth's previous film Lingaa (2014) in just two days.
 The film debuted at number 11 at the American box office, earning $4.09 million.
 The screen count was increased from 20 to 75 in Pakistan on its second day to meet the demand.
 2.0 grossed US$14.75 million (₹1.03 billion) in first five days in overseas markets.
 On its fourth day, a Sunday, business picked up over India, which led the film to accumulate an opening weekend collection of around ₹400 crore, the highest amount earned by any film in the week of 29 November to 2 December, ahead of Fantastic Beasts: The Crimes of Grindelwald (2018).
 Collections in India, discounting overseas, were ₹291 crore gross (₹229 crore nett) in all languages.
 This pushed it ahead of Enthiran, which was the previous highest-grossing film from Tamil cinema with an earning of ₹205 crore nett in India.
 (Note: While the Telugu-Tamil bilinguals Baahubali: The Beginning (2015) and Baahubali 2: The Conclusion (2017) crossed Enthirans earnings, they were produced in Telugu cinema.)
 In its four-day opening weekend, the film opened at number one at the United Arab Emirates box office, earning $2.5 million, ahead of Creed II (2018).

 On its fifth day, the film earned around ₹451 crore (US$56 million) worldwide in all languages, including ₹114 crore (US$16 million) from international markets.
 In North India, its Hindi version earned around ₹111 crore (US$16 million).
 Along with the sixth day business of ₹24 crore nett, the film earned ₹282.31 crore nett in India.
 It did record business in the southern Indian states of Tamil Nadu and Kerala.
 By the end of seven days, the film earned ₹480 crore worldwide, which included ₹362 crore in India and US$15 million (₹1.18 billion) in overseas markets.
 The extended first week worldwide collection was ₹520 crore.
 The film has grossed over ₹800 crore.

+Home media

+Zee News reported that 2.0 was Zee Tamil’s highest-rated movie premiere ever, with a rating of 722 points.